MissingCore/Music/README.md

 As mentioned in [#36](https://github.com/MissingCore/Music/issues/36), a work around is to copy the contents you want to move to the desired location (instead of moving the original folder), then delete the content at the original location.
 You can also go through your file system and see if you end up with duplicate "fake" copies of your moved media.

-> Why are my music files not displayed?

-Currently, we support a limited number of file extensions for metadata.
-Check [@missingcore/audio-metadata](https://github.com/MissingCore/audio-metadata) for the full list.

-If your file fails to get saved and has the supported file extensions, it may be due to the file not having the expected metadata container.

 > What platforms are supported?

 We officially support Android.
-Theoretically, this should also work for iOS (as this is React Native code), but this is untested as publishing on the App Store isn't feasible.
+Prior to `v1.0.0-rc.11`, this theoretically should also work for iOS (as this is React Native code), but with the switch to `@missingcore/react-native-metadata-retriever` which uses an Android-only API, this is no longer the case.

 On Android, the app can be installed on all form-factors, however, we guarantee functionality and a better user-experience on "phone" layouts as that's our main audience.
 We may improve the layout for larger screens in the future.